ClosedHouse/contest-18/2/readme.txt

 ability to test whether the new version is indeed properly patched.

 According to the documentation you should try to listen on port 8088.
-For that purpose you can use netcat (nc command).
+For that purpose you can use netcat (nc or ncat command).

 With this knowledge test if the old version indeed sends the passwords in a plain text and the new send them encrypted.
 Also, look for possible changes